Kaito3651/ud036_StarterCode/README.md

 Showing my favorite movies with trailers.

 ## Key Features
-* Shows Title and Cover picture
+* Showing Title and Cover picture
-* Shows Trailer
+* Showing Trailer

 ## How to Use
 Open `fresh_tomatoes.html` by your browser.